 However, many people considered themselves "patriots" and "loyalists" no matter what side they choose.

-A: The Mohawk, Oneida, Onondaga, Cayuga, and Seneca make up the original Five Nations.
+The Six Nations Confederacy, or Haudenosaunee Tribes, are the Mohawk, Oneida, Onondaga, Cayuga, and Seneca make up the original Five Nations.
 In 1714 the Tuscarora were admitted on Oneida land as a sixth.

 Since the French were never direct allies with them, and they are most directly referred to in British and American accounts as the "Six/Five Nations" (referring to the number of tribes in the confederacy), it is most appropriate to call them by one of those two terms and not "Iroquois."